Linkage to County Results Areas

 Office of the County Executive - Business Center

-The Montgomery County Business Center helps business start and grow in the County.
-In partnership with other County departments and economic development organizations the Montgomery County Business Center:
+The Montgomery County Business Center is a team of staff in the Office of County Executive that helps business start and grow in the County.
+In partnership with other County departments and economic development organizations, the Montgomery County Business Center:

-• Assists businesses with challenges navigating the County Government processes, including licensing, permitting, and tax challenges.
+- Assists businesses with challenges navigating County Government processes, including licensing, permitting, and taxation.

-• Manages the County's incubators - three facilities that foster early-stage startups in the biotechnology, IT, medical device, and government contracting industries.
+- Manages the County's incubators - three facilities that foster early-stage startups in the biotechnology, information technology, medical device, and government contracting industries.

 Small Business Support Services - NDA